particle-iot/docs/src/content/en/shared/firmware.md

 ### setTime()

-Set the Spark Core's time to the given timestamp.
+Set the system time to the given timestamp.

 *NOTE*: This will override the time set by the Spark Cloud.
 If the cloud connection drops, the reconnection handshake will set the time again